RichMercer/ContentMetadata/README.md

 # Usage

 Each of the 3 API's use the same base implementation meaning you get a consisisten set of abilities.
 Each provides the ability to List, Get, Set and Delete metadata associated with an IContent entity.
+In all cases the ContentId of the content you are storing data against must be provided.
+Currently there is no REST API due to concerns around information disclosure.
+I am looking at ways to secure the access to ContentMetada calls inline with the platforms own checks on permissions.

 ## InProcess API
 The InProcess API can be used to set and access metadata using C# in plugins or other custom code.